-To verify that a defined part of the image contains enough pixels to, for example, recognize the face of a person, you can use the pixel counter.
+To verify that a defined part of the image contains enough pixels to, for example, recognize license plates, you can use the pixel counter.

-- 1. Go to Video > Image and click
+1. Go to Video > Image.

-- 2. Click for Pixel counter.

-- 3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.
+- 3. Click for Pixel counter. - 4.
+In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect license plates to appear. - 5.
 You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.